US 53, US 63-Trego Interchange, Spooner to Minong, in Washburn County.

 As part of the alternatives analysis, we also studied the possibility of constructing J-turns as a lower cost solution; however, due to traffic volumes the J-turn option does not improve the mobility or backup concerns that we are addressing with this project.
 We have eliminated the J-turn option as a viable solution to address the issues at the intersection.

 We have reviewed the alternatives from many environmental perspectives.
 The preferred alternative that is chosen and constructed will ultimately be a delicate balance of design and impacts.
 The final layout will improve the safety concerns along with balancing the changes to the community and the environment.
 In November 2016, the Department held a public meeting and identified the alternative that will move forward as the preferred alternative.
-The design of the preferred alternative will continue to be evaluated as The Department moves forward through the environmental process.
+In November 2018, the Federal Highway Administration signed the Environmental Assessment and the Finding of No Significant Impact document.
+Final detail design and real estate acquisition will continue until the project is awarded to a contractor in early 2021.

 The project has an estimated cost of $15-20 million.